Cherry Hill High School East: 2018 STOPit school shooting threats

 In 2018, in the aftermath of the Parkland school shooting, the school district had adopted the STOPit app to enable students to report safety concerns to guidance counselors and school administrators.
 On September 7, 2018, an incident was reported on STOPit about a student who had made remarks about plotting a school shooting at Cherry Hill East.
 This report had included details about this particular student's remarks in person and on social media, discussing potential targets, and this person's alleged goals to kill as many students as possible and to make national headlines.
 A "shelter-in-place" was called because the student allegedly making these threats could not be located.
 The student was located and questioned by the police.
 This student convinced school officials and the police they never made threats against Cherry Hill East and identified a possible suspect.
 The suspect sparred evenly with questioning by school officials, but eventually confessed.
 Assistant Principal Louis C. Papa called this "a criminal act" and stated that appropriate actions were taken by the school district and the police against this student.

-February 2025 bomb threat

-On February 11, 2025, at approximately 9:00 a.m., a bomb threat was reported at Cherry Hill High School East in Cherry Hill, New Jersey.
-After an initial shelter-in-place order, more than 2,000 students and staff were evacuated and relocated to Cherry Hill High School West while police and K-9 units searched the East campus.
-The threat was later determined to be non-credible, and no explosive device was found.

-The incident caused significant disruption and confusion.
-Students described the evacuation as chaotic, with limited instructions on where to go and how to reunite with parents.
-Concerns were also raised about miscommunication between the school, families, and district officials—particularly around dismissal procedures, senior privileges, and whether all students were properly accounted for.
-Despite these issues, the evacuation concluded safely, and students were dismissed early from Cherry Hill West at 1:30 p.m.